-If you work in an industry that is reaching a saturation point in the market, you will more than likely face rigorous competition looking to undersell you at every turn.
+If you work in an industry that is reaching a saturation point in the market, you will likely face rigorous competition looking to undersell you at every turn.
 Many of these companies will look to export work overseas, saving them money and allowing them to sell to clients at a marginally lower price than you and other businesses in the same space.

-Additionally, automating the supply chain process can help optimize all assembly and can even find ways to cut out unnecessary steps or distribution discrepancies.
+Additionally, automating the supply chain process can help optimize all assembly and find ways to cut out unnecessary steps or distribution discrepancies.
 Not only will you save time and money, but having this type of software can provide expected outputs beforehand and prove the efficiency of a given alteration or substitution.